mcataford/spelldown/README.md

 # :honeybee: SpellDown

+> # ✈️ Moved away!
+>
+> This project has moved away from Github and is now hosted [elsewhere](https://forge.karnov.club/marc/spelldown).

 _Spelldown: a spelling match that begins with all the contestants standing and ends when all but one have been forced by the rules to sit down after misspelling a word._

 ## Inspiration & motivation